 - No. 3 Balancing Collection: A collection of targeted masks, mists, and oils formulated with safer ingredients to enhance your daily skin care regimen.
 Infused with activated charcoal and ylang ylang, the Beautycounter+ Balancing Collection gently refines oily, uneven skin.
 Activated charcoal and kaolin clay absorb excess oil and refine skin texture, giving skin a smooth, polished appearance.

-Activated charcoal has benefits and uses far beyond skincare (like for the gut, which is next on my list to understand!), but if I haven’t made it very clear already, Beautycounter is my jam, and their activated charcoal skincare products are an easy way to explore the ingredient. 🙂
+Activated charcoal has benefits and uses far beyond skincare (like for the gut, which you can learn all about via Activated Charcoal for Gut Healing), but if I haven’t made it very clear already, Beautycounter is my jam, and their activated charcoal skincare products are an easy way to explore the ingredient. 🙂

 You will heal.
 I will help.